CaydendW/Cashew/README.md

 4. There are a lot of lines that contain the following line of code: ```speech = sr.Microphone(device_index=2)```.
 I had to make my microphone's device index 2 because that was the microphone I want to use.
 You might have to change this around to whatever input device suits your needs.

 # Use of my code
 A custom license is used.
 This work is under Creative Commons Attribution-ShareAlike 4.0 International.
-If you want to use my work please give me credit.
+If you want to use my work please give me attribution.
+A valid atribution URL is https://github.com/CaydendW/